Carton: Egg carton

 Egg cartons or trays are designed to protect whole eggs while in transit.
 Traditionally, these have been made of molded pulp.
 This uses recycled newsprint which is molded into a shape which protects the eggs.
 More recently, egg cartons have also been made from expanded polystyrene and PET.

 Aseptic carton

 Cartons for liquids can be fabricated from laminates of liquid packaging board, foil, and polyethylene.
 Most are based on either Tetra Pak or SIG Combibloc systems.
 One option is to have the printed laminate supplied on a roll.
 The carton is cut, scored, and formed at the packager.
 A second option is to have the pre-assembled tubes delivered to the packaging plant for completion and filling.
-These are suited for aseptic processing and are used for milk, soup, juice, etc. Paperboard-based cartons are lighter compared to a similarly-sized steel can, but is harder to recycle.
+These are suited for aseptic processing and are used for milk, soup, juice, etc. Paperboard-based cartons are lighter compared to a similarly sized steel can, but are harder to recycle.
 Some open-loop recycling operations pelletize or flatten ground-up cartons for use in building materials; closed-loop recycling is possible by separating the layers before processing, though some recyclers only recycle the cardboard fibers.

+Perga carton

+Perga cartons entered production in 1932 as a leak-proof can after they were produced locally during World War 1.
+Jagenberg Werke AG, in Düsseldorf, Germany, patented the design.
+The carton had a ribbed texture and paper sleeves covered in paraffin material, which provided a seamed structure from base to lid.
+Most cartons had a capacity of 200 mL.
+Development of the carton slowed during World War II, but the design would see a revival within European markets in the 1960s.